 Noah might be one of the most famous people who has ever lived.
-Most know the story.
-Movies have been made.
+Most know the story but why did God save Noah?
+The short answer is that people are evil and they forced God’s hand.
 Parents read stories to their children.
 The name is recognizable and instantly associated with the flood, the boat, and all the animals.
 The Ark that housed Noah and all the animals is famous in its own right.
 The complete genetics of life on this planet saved in one container is an amazing thought.
-This post on Genesis Chapter 7 dives into how the world could have really been flooded.
+Deep dive by clicking here into how the World flooded.
 It is more real than you might imagine.

 Then the Lord said to Noah, “Go into the ark, you and all your household, for I have seen that you are righteous before me in this generation.
 Genesis 7:1 ESV

-But what amazes me more is the fact that God found Noah and his family to be the only righteous people on the entire planet.
+What amazes me is that God could not find any people other than Noah and his family on the entire planet and worthy of being saved.
 God tells us that every person on the planet, except for Noah, Noah’s wife, Noah’s sons, and their wives were evil.
 God states that “every intention of the thoughts of [people’s] heart was only evil continually” (Genesis 6:5 ESV).
 Every thought, every move, every fiber of their being was evil and only evil “continually”.
 God says that the result was violence.
 Imagine every person on the planet being Hitler.